Ace in the Hole (1942 film): Production notes

 Ace in the Hole (production #1014) was a World War II era animated short.
-Some erasure of the penciled title on a production drawing in graphite, reveals that at some point the original title for this was "America's Ace In The Hole".
+Some erasure of the penciled title on a production drawing in graphite reveals that at some point the original title for this was "America's Ace In The Hole".

 Woody's original design became a little softer in starting with Ace in the Hole.
 His bucked teeth began to disappear, as Lantz realized this feature was extraneous.
 In addition, the beak and feet colors became slightly brighter and more vibrant, and his big chin is gone.

 A number of 1940s aviation and aeronautics terms were used in Ace in the Hole.
 The title is a play on the card-playing term "ace in the hole" and the "flying ace" who would score five victories in a fighter aircraft.
 The "clipper" was a reference to the famous Boeing Clipper that had recently gone into service with Pan American World Airways.
 Even the fictional "PU-2" bore a striking resemblance to the Curtiss P-40 Warhawk fighter aircraft in service with the United States Army Air Corps.

 Reception

 Ace in the Hole was the fifth episode of Season 1 of The Woody Woodpecker Show, a "package show" that debuted on ABC on October 3, 1957.
-The series continued until 1958 on ABC, 1958–1966 in Syndication, 1970-September 2, 1972 on NBC, September 11, 1976 – September 3, 1977 on NBC, 1987–1997 in Syndication, and 1997–1998 on Cartoon Network, where it disappeared from television entirely (save for the re-runs on Canada's Teletoon Retro service).
+The series continued until 1958 on ABC, 1958–1966 in Syndication, 1970-September 2, 1972 on NBC, September 11, 1976 – September 3, 1977 on NBC, 1987–1997 in syndication, and 1997–1998 on Cartoon Network, where it disappeared from television entirely (save for the re-runs on Canada's Teletoon Retro service).

 Controversy

 In the 1950s, Ace in the Hole became the focal issue in the controversy that surrounds violence and violent images in the media.
 The wartime cartoon "became the subject of a famous study on the effects of media violence on children.
-It would be the first of many, launching a powerful movement."
+It would be the first of many, launching a powerful movement".

-The Walter Lanz cartoon was the subject of a scientific study conducted by researcher Dr. Roberta Siegel.
-"As the stimulus from which the children’s behavior was subsequently tested, it is regarded as the Experiment (“the E film”) and the musical Iwerks’ Comicolor cartoon The Little Red Hen (sp) is the Control (“the C film”)."
-The study, completed in early 1955 by Siegel, was published the next year with the title “Film-Mediated Fantasy Aggression and Strength of Aggressive Drive.”
+The Walter Lantz cartoon was the subject of a scientific study conducted by researcher Dr. Roberta Siegel: "As the stimulus from which the children's behavior was subsequently tested, it is regarded as the Experiment ("the E film") and the musical Iwerks' Comicolor cartoon The Little Red Hen (sp) is the Control ("the C film")".
+The study, completed in early 1955 by Siegel, was published the next year with the title "Film-Mediated Fantasy Aggression and Strength of Aggressive Drive".

 Ace in the Hole was characterized as an example of extreme cartoon violence.
-Siegel wrote, "Raw aggression and unrelenting hostility dominate almost every scene of this, the E film.”
+Siegel wrote that "raw aggression and unrelenting hostility dominate almost every scene of this, the E film".
 The children in the study were given the choice of toys to play with including benign objects such as a clay, but also, two rubber knives.
 The choice of the "violent" toy was linked to watching violent images and started a decades-long controversy of the effects of violent images on children's behavior.